Gold is Second-Best Performing Asset Since 1999

 The most valuable pieces of all the 557 coins are 12 extremely rare full gold coins believed to have been minted during the Black Death period, with each piece worth around $13,000.
 The stockpile, which has been dubbed the Hambleden Hoard, is thought to have been stashed by a wealthy nobleman some 600 years ago.

 Although the whole extraction took only four days, news of the discovery spread so quickly that the prospectors had to set up tents to ward off possible competition.
-The value of the entire hoard has been placed at around $200,000.central banks, frank holmes, ray dalio, recession, us debt
+The value of the entire hoard has been placed at around $200,000.central banks, Featured, frank holmes, ray dalio, recession, us debt